thillRobot/carla_simulator/docs/ros_bridge.md

 The ROS bridge gives access to data from the CARLA simulation in ROS Follow the instructions on the ROS-BRIDGE [github](https://github.com/carla-simulator/ros-bridge) or the [CARLA page](https://carla.readthedocs.io/projects/ros-bridge/en/latest/ros_installation_ros1/).
 The instructions are repeated below for convenience.

+## CARLA and Python versions

+The official realease of CARLA 0.9.12 comes with one egg file for Python 2.7 and another for Python3.7.
+Source the egg file corresponding to the version of python being used.

+This is the `carla-py27` branch.

 ### Host System